melissacharles/CSC506-Designs-and-Analysis-of-Algorithms/README.md

 # CSC506 - Design and Analysis of Algorithms Assignments

-Welcome to the CSC506 course repository.
+Welcome to my CSC506 course repository.
 This graduate course is dedicated to providing students with a foundational understanding of algorithm design and analysis.
 Here, you will find my weekly critical thinking assignments designed to enhance your understanding of various algorithms and data structures.

 ## Course Description